 A tale so full of falsehoods and contradictions cannot have such a clear-cut ending.
 A woman who went to such lengths to disguise her identity cannot have such a readily-discoverable fate.
 Much of her tale was pieced together by unreliable third parties, but as a whole, it became a cloak that caused or allowed its wearer to conceal herself and disappear into the shadows of confusion.
 The second Perkins pamphlet is an untrustworthy narrative, but it contains a statement that can serve as a caveat for her entire story.
 “It was my greatest object to regain my liberty,” wrote the female horse thief, “and I was obliged to do it in some instances at the expense of the truth.”⬧

-With thanks to Oliver Franklin-Wallis and Seyward Darby.
+With thanks to Oliver Franklin-Wallis, Seyward Darby, and Jennifer Patterson.